Autcoder/Codinstall/README.md

 ## Usage
-To use Quicklang there are two ways: Local Directory of Globally.
+To use Quicklang there are two ways: Local Directory or Globally.

 ### Local
 To use the script locally, follow these steps: